-CIVE 148 Introduction to Public Works 3(3,0) This course This course introduces students to construction, alteration, repair or improvement on public land that is executed at the cost of the state or any other local public agency.
-Skills in: Pu Skills in: Public administration, supervision of public works are emphasized.
+CIVE 148 Introduction to Public Works

+This course introduces students to construction, alteration, repair or improvement on public land that is executed at the cost of the state or any other local public agency.
+Skills in: Public administration, supervision of public works are emphasized.